blueminder/flycast-netplay-savestates/README.md

 **All Systems**
 * Created with files from the preferred romset.
   * Savestates for games are expected to run against the [preferred romset](https://dojo-project.gitbook.io/flycast-dojo/overview/frequently-asked-questions#what-is-the-preferred-romset) laid out in the Flycast Dojo FAQ.
-Games that fall outside this, like custom ROM hacks are also acceptable so long as the filenames are unique.
+Games that fall outside this, like custom ROM hacks, are also acceptable so long as the filenames are unique.
 * No device modification.
   * Flycast Dojo defaults of 2 Sega Controllers and 1 VMU on Player 1 are assumed.
 * All Characters unlocked.